DavidShenJingtao/tp/docs/UserGuide.md

 ### Field Constraints

 - Name: Maximum of up to 500 characters.
-Allows letters (no digits), spaces, apostrophes (' U+0027, ‘ U+2018, ’ U+2019, ʼ U+02BC), hyphens (-), periods (.), and slashes (/).
+Allows ASCII letters only (a–z, A–Z; no digits), spaces, apostrophes (' U+0027, ‘ U+2018, ’ U+2019, ʼ U+02BC), hyphens (-), periods (.), and slashes (/).
 Examples: O'Connor, D’Angelo, Jean-Luc, J. P. Morgan, Rajesh S/O Raman.
 - Phone: Singapore numbers only — exactly 8 digits (0–9).
 No spaces, symbols, or country codes in this field.
 - Email: Must be of the form local-part@domain and adhere to:
   - one and only one '@', no spaces